Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Introduction

 With respect to our main motivating application, our work relates to studies aiming to evaluate or propose economical and/or operational interventions to reduce hospital readmissions, see, e.g., \cite{zhang2016hospital, arifouglu2021hospital} and \cite{shi2021timing} among others.
 More closely related are studies concerned with post-discharge interventions. \cite{bayati2014data} proposes targeting interventions to high-risk patients as identified using a predictive model. \cite{helm2016reducing} propose a model to optimize the type and timing of checkups to implement post-discharge monitoring plans. \cite{liu2018missed} combines a prediction model with a deterministic optimization model to optimize a post-discharge monitoring schedule and staffing plan to support monitoring patients before they end up readmitting.
+In a recent study, \cite{chen2022data} studies the dynamic assignment and timing of post-discharge interventions using a model-free Reinforcement Learning (RL) framework.
 These studies, however, do not consider the potential benefits of reduced congestion at the hospital.
-In contrast, we focus on understanding how the post-discharge intervention plans help reduce congestion.
+In contrast, we focus on understanding how post-discharge interventions can help reduce congestion.